 Average persons per housing unit derived from 2018-2022 ACS PUMS data from Grand Junction.
-Unit size for 0-1 bedroom from the 2022 U.S. Census Bureau average multi-family for all units constructed in the Census West region.
+Unit size for 0-1 bedroom from the 2022 U.S. Census Bureau average for all multi-family units constructed in the Census West region.
 Unit size for all other bedrooms from the 2022 U.S. Census Bureau average for singlefamily units constructed in the Census West region.